telerik/report-server-docs/apis/rest-api/examples/javascript/login.md

 ```

 To use the “anonymous” user you have to first enable it from the Report Server management application.
-In order to log in as an anonymous user you have to pass for the username and the password empty strings.
+In order to log in as an anonymous user you have to pass empty strings both for the username and the password.